KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 yarn ts-node attester/generateCtype.ts
 ```

-OK, now before we can issue Credentials, we need a <span className="label-role claimer">Claimer</span> to request one!
+OK, now before we can attest Credentials, we need a <span className="label-role claimer">Claimer</span> to request it!
 Let's move on!